RazvanBugoi/get-shit-done/README.md

 ### 2. Initialize project

 ```
-/gsd:new-project
+/prompts:gsd-new-project
 ```

 Same as greenfield, but the system knows your codebase.
 Questions focus on what you're adding/changing, not starting from scratch.

 ### 3. Continue as normal

-From here, it's the same: `/gsd:create-roadmap` → `/gsd:plan-phase` → `/gsd:execute-plan`
+From here, it's the same: `/prompts:gsd-create-roadmap` → `/prompts:gsd-plan-phase` → `/prompts:gsd-execute-plan`

 The codebase docs load automatically during planning.
-Claude knows your patterns, conventions, and where to put things.
+Codex knows your patterns, conventions, and where to put things.

 ---